3b3al-MV/SPI-Slave-Interface-with-Single-Port-RAM/README.md

 # SPI Slave Interface with Single Port RAM

 This Verilog project implements a Serial Peripheral Interface (SPI) slave interface with a single-port RAM.
-It also includes a test bench for simulation and verification purposes.
+It also includes a testbench for simulation and verification purposes.

 ## Overview

 The SPI slave interface is a widely used communication protocol for connecting microcontrollers and peripheral devices.
-In this project, we implement an SPI slave interface in Verilog, along with a single-port RAM for data storage.
+In this project, we implement an SPI slave interface in Verilog and a single-port RAM for data storage.

 ## Features